brodieaustin/avalon-novel/index.markdown

 "Why, princess?
 I was chosen to perform a duty, a most important duty that few are called to do.
 I spent much of my life witnessing the more important deeds of this age, meeting the most important people.
 Meeting people like you, like your governess...
 Of course, I haven't forgotten her.
 But then again, I forget so little."

 They both sat silently until Avalon said in a near whisper, "I'm afraid that I have used what little energy I have.
 I know I have shared so much with you.
 More than I should have.
 More than I was able ever to do.
 But I must go to bed, and you must return to your room before you are discovered.
-This may be our last momemnt together, princess.
+This may be our last moment together, princess.
 My only regret is that I will have no memories of the person you will become.
 I has hoped for so long that I would get to meet that person eventually."

 ***

-mother comes to room in morning, princess can travel with the, but it's awkward
+When the princess awoke the next morning, her mother was in her room.
+Not sweeping through and making pronouncements.
+She was sitting on the edge of the princess' bed.
+The princess sat up and said in a sleepy voice, "Mother?"

+"You're awake.
+Good."

+"Why are you here?"

+"I want you to get dressed.
+There is somewhere important you need to be."

+"Where do I need to be?"

+Her mother looked at her.
+The princess was surprised by how tired and careworn her mother's eyes seemed to be.
+"Avalon is leaving.
+She is leaving this morning.
+Your father told me earlier."

+"I know..."

+"Of course.
+Well, she is leaving, and I convinced your father to let you see her off.
+He didn't want to allow it.
+But I insisted."
+They sat in silence for a moment.

+"Mother, are you crying?"

+"I..I don't know, dear.
+I suppose I should never have let you get so attached to Avalon.
+Somehow it made being sequestered away in this house and this estate easier to bear.
+I don't know why.
+I knew that she would have to leave eventually."

+"Do you know why?"

+Her mother shook her head, "Not fully, but I have my suspicions.
+The priests are very secretive, and your father doesn't share much.
+I know that it is an honor and privilege to have Avalon in our lives.
+But now that time has come to an end."

+The princess inched forward to her mother and laid her head on her shoulder.
+Her mother had always acted more like the Queen who happened to her mother, than the other way around.
+Her care, and this moment of affection, was unsual, seemed to come out of nowhere.
+But the princess welcomed it.
+So many things were changing, but for a moment she felt a sense of comfort and relief.

+ Her mother wiped her eyes dry with a handkerchief.
+"I've already laid out your things.
+You'll be wearing sturdy boots and your heavy winter cloak.
+It's cold this morning.
+And we're traveling to the coast, where it is even colder."

+Once she was dressed, the princess went downstairs to the front of the house.
+Outside, a three carriages were ready and waiting for thier passengers.
+The horses' breath rolled in clouds in the cold air.

+She saw that her father and the High Priest were sitting in the first carriage.
+The High Priest caught her eye and nodded at her, even as he wore a look of disapproval on his face.

+She was motioned to the last carriage by one of the footmen.
+Her mother was sitting in there already, wrapped up in a fur lined cloak.

+They waited until Avalon appeared walked through the front door.
+Somehow she seemed even more frail in the day light.
+She walked slowly, with two priests behind her.
+A footman helped her up into the middle carraige and the priests joined them.

+They traveled most of the day to reach the coast.
+The princess hardly took in the farms and small villages they passed through.
+Finally, she could see a tower standing on the shoreline and assumed that was their destination.

+The tower sat on the edge of the cliffs overlooking the sea.
+The towerkeeper and a few sailers waited for them at the base of the tower then led them down the stop steps in the cliff face to the beach.

+The beach was rocky and littered with green stones.
+Just as her mother had said, the wind blew in bursts and gusts, whipping her cloak and dress in hollowed out shapes against her body.

+Once on the beach, they headed towards a dock that had been built out in to the water.
+The dock was old.
+The wood faded gray, with green coloring in places.
+A small sailboat was docked there waiting for them.
+There was another sailor on the boat, making preparations to leave.

+The princess walked at the back of the party with her mother.
+The party stopped well before the dock.
+The priests and Avalon continued on to the dock with her father and the high priests.
+The princess started to join them, but her mother held her back, "You must stay here, darling."
+Her mother said softly, so softly that the princess almost didn't hear her over the wind and crashing waves.

+The priests helped Avalon on to the boat.
+They seemed to be reciting something and making gestures as they sat on the boat before her.
+Finally, Avalon sat down, keeping her out of the princess's view entirely.
+The High Priest nodded to the two other priests, and they sat down as well.

+Two of the sailors united the boat and pushed it into the tide, before jumping on themselves.
+The princess saw oars appear at the sides of the boat to take them further out, clear of the tide.

+She stood on the shoreline, quiet, watching Avalon be taken away.
+It seemed more like going in to exile, than some kind of retirement.
+But maybe that was exactly the point.
+Maybe Avalon was going in to exile.

+The wind continued to howl and whip at her, chaffing her skin.
+She tried to pull her hood more tighly over her head, but it blew off again.
+She watched as the ship faded into the horizon, nothing more than a small being carried on the tide, with only one way to go, to take Avalon to her final resting place.